clifgriffin/simple-ldap-login/readme.txt

 Contributors: clifgriffin
 Donate link: http://cgd.io
-Tags: LDAP, authentication, login, active directory, adLDAP Requires at least: 2.8
+Tags: LDAP, authentication, login, active directory, adLDAP Requires at least: 3.0
-Tested up to: 3.5.2
+Tested up to: 3.6
-Stable tag: 1.4.0.5.1
+Stable tag: 1.5

-Integrating Wordpress with LDAP shouldn't be difficult.
+Integrating WordPress with LDAP shouldn't be difficult.
 Now it isn't.
 Simple LDAP Login provides all of the features, none of the hassles.

 == Description ==
 Having a single login for every service is a must in large organizations.
-This plugin allows you to integrate Wordpress with LDAP quickly and easily.
+This plugin allows you to integrate WordPress with LDAP quickly and easily.
 Like, really really easy.

-**NEW BETA VERSION -- 1.5**
+**NEW VERSION -- 1.5**

 Just when you thought this project was dead, it sprang to life.
 I have spent some time completely rewriting Simple LDAP Login from the ground up.
-It's object oriented, it's singleton, it's more control, it's redone the WordPress way using all of the things I wish I'd known 6 years ago when this started.
-I will be releasing it soon, in the meantime I would love feedback.
-You can download it here: http://downloads.wordpress.org/plugin/simple-ldap-login.zip

-Please report your feedback to me: clifgriffin@gmail.com

-I need to know if it works at all, and what if any bugs there are.
-Thanks!
+If you have any problems with 1.5, please let me know: clifgriffin@gmail.com

 **Support**